Top 15 Venture Capital Firms Investing in Finance

 15. Mayfield Fund

-Mayfield is an early-stage venture capital firm with a long history, having invested since 1969.
-They focus on partnering with founders in enterprise, deeptech, and companies advancing human and planetary health.
+Mayfield is a venture capital firm with a long history, founded in 1969.
+They primarily focus on early-stage investments in enterprise, deeptech, and companies advancing human and planetary health.

-- Industries of focus: Enterprise, deeptech, human and planetary health
+- Industries of focus: Enterprise, deeptech, human and planetary health, and financial services

 - Founded: 1969

-- Notable portfolio companies: Lyft, HashiCorp, Marketo, SolarCity
+- Notable portfolio companies: Lyft, HashiCorp, Marketo, and SolarCity

 You can refer to their website here.